 Official Contacts : Representatives, alternates, experts or advisers, designated by a delegation from a Contracting and Cooperating Party (CP), a Participating Fishing Entity (PFE), or a Cooperating Non-Contracting Party (CNCP), that has been communicated to the Executive Secretary ahead of the meeting according to the Rule 3.3 of the Rules of Procedure.

-Observer: In accordance with Article 14 of the Agreement and these Rules of Procedure, the following may participate as observers to Meetings of the Parties and its subsidiary bodies: Coastal States with waters under national jurisdiction adjacent to the Area who are not Contracting Parties; cooperating non-Contracting Parties, cooperating non-participating fishing entities and non-Contracting Parties; the Food and Agriculture Organization of the United Nations and other relevant United Nations bodies; the South West Indian Ocean Fisheries Commission; regional fisheries management organisations with competence over high seas waters adjacent to or overlapping the Agreement Area; and other intergovernmental organisations and regional economic integration organisations concerned with matters relevant to the implementation of this Agreement.
+Observers: Observers are defined in Article 14 of the Agreement and the Rules of Procedure (Rule 18),.

-Participants: An identified person registered by a delegation (alternate, expert, shipowner, syndicate, company…) to attend physically or remotely to an meeting..
+Participants: An identified person registered by a delegation (alternate, expert, shipowner, syndicate, company…) to attend physically or remotely to a meeting.

 Secretariat: the SIOFA headquarter Secretariat staff including the rapporteur and eventually the interprets, under the responsibility of the SIOFA Executive Secretary.